What is the best furnace filter for indoor air quality?

 Installing the best furnace filter will significantly improve your indoor air quality.
 (Photo by Brandon Smith)

-The Environmental Protection Agency (EPA) reports that indoor air quality rates among the top five environmental health risks.
+Indoor air pollutants rate among the top five environmental health risks today, according to the Environmental Protection Agency.
 Air-tight construction and home insulation contribute to poor indoor air quality.
-Although these things stop drafts and save on energy costs, they stop fresh air from coming into your home and pollutants from leaving.
+Although these home improvements stop drafts and save on energy costs, they stop fresh air from coming into your home and pollutants from leaving.

 Consequently, you have two options to improve indoor air quality: allow clean exterior air into the residence to provide ventilation or use an air cleaning device that removes indoor pollutants.